-Prior to the Great Places initiative, River West was characterized by stagnant population growth, low median household incomes, high rates of residents without a high school diploma, and high vacancy rates.
+Prior to the Great Places initiative, Near West was characterized by stagnant population growth, low median household incomes, high rates of residents without a high school diploma, and high vacancy rates.
 River West is the most racially and ethnically diverse neighborhood in the Great Places initiative, with 35 percent of the population being Black, 31 percent Latinx, and 30 percent white (as of 2018).
 Since 2015, the percentage of Latinx residents increased by 4 percent, while the percentage of Black and white residents decreased (by 3 percent and 2 percent, respectively).

 As part of the city-wide Great Places initiative, River West has completed a strategic planning process that identifies goals and strategies in four areas: Livability, Opportunity, Vitality and Education.